mblstamps/stamps2022/assembly_and_binning/tutorial_assembly_and_binning.md

 simplejob_mem: 10
 ```

-To exit, type `ctrl X` type `y`, and press `enter`.
+To exit, type `ctrl X`, then `y`, and press `enter`.
 This will write the changes we made to our file.

 Let's also look at the samples file and make sure that atlas got it right.